-Changes will continue to come in the form of regulatory changes, new standards, innovative use of technology to improve quality such as robotics, Al, analytics and the greater competition for talent.
-I remain confident that Grant Thornton can deal with these changes successfully.
+Changes will continue to come in the form of regulatory advancements, new standards, different working practices, innovative use of technology to improve efficiency and quality, including automation, analytics, and Al, and greater competition for talent and quality clients.
+I remain as confident as ever that Grant Thornton is well positioned and has the right strategy to deal with these changes successfully.
+We openly engage with our regulators and welcome feedback from their inspections.